 What is ANC (Active Noise Cancelling) for the best headphones?

 Active noise cancelling, or ANC, for short, is a system headphones can use to block out any unwanted noise.

 It's a cleverer system than simple passive noise isolation as ANC relies on additional microphones within the cans that listen out for noise and can change the settings in real-time.

 How does ANC work in the best noise-cancelling headphones?

-For more traditional forms of noise-cancelling, like those on offer in the Bose QuietComfort 35 IIs, it relies on low-frequency microphones that essentially neutralise any outside audio.
+For more traditional forms of noise-cancelling, it relies on low-frequency microphones that essentially neutralise any outside audio.